Current Status: Flood Warning

 About Flood Forecasting and Warning in the RRCA

-The Ontario Ministry of Natural Resources and Forestry (MNRF) is responsible for flood related emergencies.
+The Ontario Ministry of Natural Resources (MNR) is responsible for flood related emergencies.
 Flood forecasting and warning has been delegated to Conservation Authorities.
-If a local emergency is declared, MNRF will work directly with the municipality and in consultation with the Conservation Authority.
+If a local emergency is declared, MNR will work directly with the municipality and in consultation with the Conservation Authority.

 The Raisin Region Conservation Authority monitors precipitation and water levels throughout Cornwall, South Glengarry, and large portions of North Glengarry and South Stormont.